MicrosoftDocs/win32/desktop-src/VSS/what-s-new-in-vss.md

 ---
-Description: 'The following topics describe the changes in each release of the VSS API:' ms.assetid: 'd411c117-e34f-4a4f-8ecf-f6c42978739e'
+Description: The following topics describe the changes in each release of the VSS API ms.assetid: d411c117-e34f-4a4f-8ecf-f6c42978739e
-title: 'What''s New in VSS'
+title: Whats New in VSS
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # What's New in VSS